Contents

 Many items are listed under code names – such as ‘Australian Teddy Bear’ for koalas and the Hindi term for ‘Striped Sheet’ in place of tiger skin – but bigger sites are now actively working with government and wildlife protection officials to weed out offending posts.

-EU: Take down terror content sooner or face fines
+EU: Take down terror content sooner

-In April this year, the European Parliament voted in favor of a law which would give online businesses one hour (from being contacted by law enforcement authorities) to remove terrorist-related content, which remains more dangerous the longer they’re kept live online.
+In April this year, the European Parliament voted in favor of a law that would give online businesses one hour (from being contacted by law enforcement authorities) to remove terrorist-related content, which remains more dangerous the longer they’re kept live online.

-In America, online shopping giant, Amazon, recently attracted scrutiny over the launch of its brightly-colored kids’ Echo Dot Alexa device – and the use and storage of children’s data.
+In America, online shopping giant Amazon recently attracted scrutiny over the launch of its brightly-colored kids’ Echo Dot Alexa device – and the use and storage of children’s data.

 Despite the company’s assertion that its services comply with child protection legislation, privacy advocates and children’s rights groups are now urging the US Federal Trade Commission to investigate.